stefanneamtu/Two-Token-AMM---Near/README.md

 #### Step 0: Install near-cli (optional)

 [near-cli](https://github.com/near/near-cli) is a command line interface (CLI) for interacting with the NEAR blockchain.
-It was installed to the local `node_modules` folder when you ran `npm install`, but for best ergonomics you may want to install it globally:
+It was installed to the local `node_modules` folder when you ran `npm install`, but for best ergonomics, you may want to install it globally:
 ```bash
     npm install --global near-cli
 ```